pmd/pmd-designer/README.md

 # TODO before going public

-* Review release procedure, packaging method, etc
+* Review release procedure
+    * Do we need a release script to select profiles?
+    * How do we configure the maven release plugin and with which credentials?
 * This repo is to be moved to the pmd org

 ## Differences from the current pmd-ui in the main repo